Mohammed-Balfakeih/100DaysofMLCode/README.md

 Day 6: Continued working through the book, updated Chapter2.ipynb check insta and twitter @mbalfakeih to see what I learnt

 Day 7: Continued working through the book, updated Chapter2.ipynb check insta and twitter @mbalfakeih to see what I learnt

+Day 8: Finished Chapter 2 and most of it's excersises, going to move on to a new project